Simple friend or real friend?

 A real friend expects to always be there for you!

 A simple friend will read and throw this letter away.

 A real friend will send it back to you until he’s sure it’s been

 I pray you stick with your real friends and be a real friend to others.

 Jesus can be a real friend.

 Take a closer look to learn more about him at Who was Jesus?

 Be a real friend and find resources to help military veterans, retirees, reservists and their families

-If you are in Virginia or New Jersey, you can find opportunities to be a real friend at City Serve USA.
+You can find opportunities to be a real friend at City Serve USA.

 Next: National Friendship Week